All the focus is on Georgia — and who will vote and who will not

 Their call for a possible boycott of the election drew a tweeted rebuke from former House speaker (and Georgian) Newt Gingrich, who called Wood and Powell “totally destructive,” although Gingrich has been an ally of Trump in claiming the election was potentially fraudulent and needs further investigation.

-“I am very worried about the two Senate runoff races because they are the most consequential runoff in American history in terms of shifting the balance of power in Washington,” Gingrich said in a later email message.
+“I am very worried about the two Senate runoff races because they are the most consequential runoff in American history in terms of shifting the balance of power in Washington,” Gingrich said later in an email message.
 “Hitting Wood and Powell was just one of dozens of things going on.
 It is important to remind every conservative that not voting is a disaster for their values.”

 A divided and possibly demoralized Republican base stands as the Democrats’ best hope of winning both races.
 Republicans are clearly worried, as Gingrich’s response to Wood and Powell showed, but strategists on both sides say that the talk of Republicans staying home could be overstated — not out of the question, but by no means a certainty.